About Jewish Studies

 Yes.
-Elon runs a winter-term course focused on the Holocaust that travels through Europe and a course focused on the Israeli-Palestinian conflict based in Israel.
+Elon runs a winter-term course focused on the Holocaust that travels through Europe.
 Our students also take Jewish Studies courses through programs including the International School at the University of Haifa, the DanceJerusalem program at Hebrew University in Jerusalem, and the CET Jewish Studies in Prague program.
 Click here for more information.

 Who are the Jewish Studies speakers who will be visiting campus this year?

 Please see our list of upcoming events (and videos from past events).

 Is there a relationship between Jewish Studies and Elon Hillel?